Updated: Aug 12

 Inspiration is often like a feather in the wind.
 If you don't capture it in the moment, with a sketch pad at the ready, you might lose hold of it.
 It's been especially elusive for me over the past year.
 No surprise there, right?
 With so many fits and starts and not as much traction as I would like, it's been a bit cray-cray.
-And yeah, "cray-cray" is that term that came and went about 5 years ago, but it just seems playful and fitting in these times. :-)
+I know, "cray-cray" is that term that came and went about 5 years ago, but I just couldn't resist the alliteration for the title. :-)

 I will admit the efforts haven't been completely fruitless.
 Even with the procrastination and the distractions, the hours of noodling and doodling, I think I'm getting somewhere.
 Not sure exactly where yet, but I feel it happening.
 And I do have to remind myself that in the midst of 2020 I did create ModPod, which has been a fun and successful collection.